 In digital media, you can quickly replace a logo on your website and social media pages at no cost.
 Print media is less flexible in this regard.

 You don’t want to print your logo on 100 mugs and then be forced to reprint when someone notices a typo.
 If you have fewer elements in your design, there will be fewer ways it can go wrong.
+FreeLogoServices has a few helpful tips on how you can create a minimalist logo design.

 Working on early drafts in black and white or grayscale is a technique pros use to perfect the forms in a logo.
 Adding color right away can make it harder to see errors or small elements that are out of balance.